ssokolow/quicktile/docs/developing.rst

    These dependencies fall into one of two categories:

-   * Source code verification (Flake8_ for static analysis and code style, MyPy_ for checking type hints, Nose_ for test discovery, and `Coverage.py`_ for determining test coverage)
+   * Source code verification (Ruff_ for static analysis and code style, MyPy_ for checking type hints, PyTest_ for test discovery, and `Coverage.py`_ for determining test coverage)
    * Documentation generation (Sphinx_, `sphinx-autodoc-typehints`_, and
      `sphinxcontrib-autoprogram`_)